NBISweden/AGAT/docs/gxf.md

     ## comment lines for meta information

-    There is a set of standardised (i.e. parsable) ## line types that can be used optionally at the top of a gff file.
+    There is a set of standardised (i.e., parsable) ## line types that can be used optionally at the top of a gff file.
 The philosophy is a little like the special set of %% lines at the top of postscript files, used for example to give the BoundingBox for EPS files.
     Current proposed ## lines are:

      ##gff-version 1